While any body part can be injured in a workplace injury, one of the most…

 Here is the thing – rideshare drivers, like those for Lyft and Uber, are not employees.
 They are independent contractors.
 This means that employers do not have to provide any kind of benefits, including workers’ compensation.

 Vehicle insurance kicks in only in the event of an actual vehicle crash, and even then it may not cover the driver’s injuries.
 For any injury that a rideshare driver sustains while on-duty and not in an accident, they have no coverage.

 In California, the debate is raging over who can be classified as an independent contractor and who must be classified as an employee.
 Employers often classify workers as independent contractors to avoid paying fair wages, benefits, vacation time, workers’ compensation, payroll taxes, and more.

 Consider that there were around 2.8 million workplace injuries in the latest reporting year across the United States.
 Most of those workers DO receive their rightful compensation in the aftermath of an injury.
 Many, however, do not due to misclassification.

 Workplace injuries can lead to major expenses for a worker, including:

 Workers’ compensation is supposed to cover these things, but if a claim is denied or a worker cannot make a claim in the first place, where are they supposed to turn?

 Getting hurt at work should never result in a person being put into financial jeopardy.
 While we await the outcome of the rideshare strikers, we know that there are many issues when it comes to workers’ compensation in California.
-At Koszdin, Fields, Sherry & Katz, we want to help if you are hurt.
+At Koszdin, Fields & Sherry, we want to help if you are hurt.